National Science Foundation

 Grant in 2019

 Globe Biomedical, established in 2017 and based in Riverside, California, specializes in developing wearable technology for glaucoma patients.
-Their core product is an ocular healthcare device, discreetly integrated into eyeglass frames, which wirelessly transmits data on eye health, enabling patients and healthcare providers to monitor and manage glaucoma more effectively.
+The company's core product is an ocular healthcare technology, discreetly integrated into stylish eyeglass frames, which wirelessly transmits data on eye health, enabling patients and healthcare providers to monitor and manage glaucoma more effectively.

 SweatID